Killing spinors and hypersurfaces: Extension of the spinor

 Using \eqref{eqn:nablanuL} and Proposition~\ref{prop:conditionQ} we see that $L$ and $Q$ satisfy the linear PDE system

 By the Cauchy-Kowalewskaya Theorem we know that the solution to the PDE system is unique and, since $L=0=Q$ is a solution, it is the only one.
 In particular $L=0$ on $Z$ and $\Psi$ is a Killing spinor. \end{proof} Theorem~\ref{thm:mainpseudoriemannian} is not quite a generalization of the results of \cite{Ammann2013TheCP} for parallel spinors, in that it entails the extra hypothesis $d\tr A+\delta A=0$.
-However, if we restrict to the Riemannian case, we can use Corollary \ref{cor:weakHarmfulRiemann} to remove this extra hypothesis: \begin{corollary} Assume $(M,g)$ is a real analytic Riemannian spin manifold with a real weakly harmful structure $(\psi,\phi)$.
-Then $(M,g)$ embeds isometrically in a Riemannian spin manifold $(Z,h)$ with Weingarten operator $A$, and $\psi$ extends to a Killing spinor $\Psi$ on $Z$ satisfying $\nabla^Z_X\Psi=\lambda X\Psi$ for any $X\in TZ$. \end{corollary} \begin{example} Consider the nilpotent Lie algebra
+However, if we restrict to the Riemannian case, we can use Corollary \ref{cor:weakHarmfulRiemann} to remove this extra hypothesis: \begin{corollary} Assume $(M,g)$ is a real analytic Riemannian spin manifold with a real weakly harmful structure $(\phi,\psi)$.
+Then $(M,g)$ embeds isometrically in a Riemannian spin manifold $(Z,h)$ with Weingarten operator $A$, and $\psi$ extends to a Killing spinor $\Psi$ on $Z$ satisfying $\nabla^Z_X\Psi=\lambda X\Psi$ for any $X\in TZ$. \end{corollary} \begin{example} We now present an example in the invariant setting.
+By considering a Lie group with a left-invariant metric, we are able to work at the Lie algebra level by extending each object by left translation.
+Consider the Lie algebra